JCNTH/trackingdemo/backend/CAPABILITIES.md

 ❌ No prediction during occlusion
 ```

 This is a common problem in computer vision.
-Some approaches use Kalman filters or LSTM networks to predict during occlusion, but we haven't implemented that.
+Kalman filters or LSTM networks can predict during occlusion, but we have not implemented this.

 ### 7. Camera Angle Dependency